krother/refactoring_tutorial/README.md

 When you follow the recipe for extracting functions, the tests break.
 Something does not quite fit.
-The code block contains a `return` statements (in the black hole section).
+The code block contains an extra `return` statement (in the black hole section).

-We need to modify the code to keep things working.
+We need to modify two things to keep the code working:
-Let's introduce an extra variable `dead`:

-1. in the beginning of `travel()`, set the new variable `dead = False`
-2. add `dead` to the arguments of `visit_planet()`
-3. add `dead` to the function call to `visit_planet()`
-4. add `dead` to the return statement in `visit_planet()`
-5. replace the single `return` statement by `dead = True`
+1. Replace the `return` statement by `game_end = True`
-6. add `dead` to the conditions terminating the `while` loop in travel
-7. add an extra `if` condition that skips the planet selection in `travel()` if `dead == True`
-8. run the tests
+2. Move the line printing end credits into the conditional branch where your copilot saves you

-The tests should pass now.
+Then run the tests.
+They should pass now.

-### 7.3 The function is not pretty

-The function signature of `visit_planet()` is not very pretty.
-It contains a long list of boolean arguments.
-Our signature exposes a problem with our data structures.
-This is a good thing.

-We will clean up the data structure in the next section.

-An alternative, would be to create a nested function or use global variables for the booleans.
-I prefer the long arguments, because you can move the function around more easily, but the alternatives are fine as well.

-In all cases, our fix is **temporary**.

-### 7.4 How many functions should you extract?
+### 7.3 How many functions should you extract?

 In an ideal world, **each function does exactly one thing**.
 What does that mean?